pustotnik/zenmake/demos/README.rst

 platforms with different toolchains, libraries, etc. Also they demonstrate use of ZenMake and can be used as examples.

-Because these projects are used many different things they have many dependencies.
+These projects have many dependencies due to use of many different things.
-Full list of actual dependencies which are used for regular testing on travis-ci can be obtained from file '.travis.yml' in the repository root.
+Full list of actual dependencies which are used for regular testing on travis-ci can be obtained from file 'ci.yml' in the repository directory '.github/workflows'.
 Different demo projects have different dependencies and you need to have all of these dependencies only if you want to run all these examples.
-Not all projects can be run on any platform.
+Not every project can be run on all platforms.

 At the time of writing there are following dependencies:

 Linux:
-    - python
+    - python 3.x
     - pyyaml (optional)
     - gcc
     - clang